TheLostLambda/acs/README.md

 Currently, this program requires a rooted Android device to pull the message database.

 ## Todo
-* Allow the specification of report output directories
 * Add command line interface
 * Update docstrings
 * Convert animated webp to gif images